helge17/tuxguitar/doc/contribute.md

 ## Introduction

-* **General**: To contribute, you need nothing more than to enjoy opensource and do the community a favor.
+* **General**: To contribute, you need nothing more than to enjoy open source and do the community a favor.

 * **Developer**: As a developer, there may be features you wish the software had and want to add them yourself.
 Or you have discovered a bug and know how to fix it.